alacritty/alacritty/INSTALL.md

 `alacritty-direct` terminfo must be used.
 The `alacritty` terminfo will be picked up automatically if it is installed.

-To check if the `alacritty` terminfo is installed, you can check if the following command returns without an error:
+If the following command returns without any errors, the `alacritty` terminfo is already installed:

 ```sh
 infocmp alacritty